The Changing Landscape of Healthcare Staffing: Mergers & Acquisitions in the US

 1. AMN Healthcare

-Diversification: AMN Healthcare has been one of the most active acquirers in the industry.
+- Diversification: AMN Healthcare has been one of the most active acquirers in the industry, the most recent acquisition being MSDR, a healthcare staffing services provider, as well as Synzi, a telehealth communications tool.
 Their strategy includes diversifying their service offerings to cover various aspects of healthcare staffing.
 By acquiring companies specializing in travel nursing, allied health staffing, and workforce solutions and technology, AMN Healthcare can cater to a broader spectrum of healthcare staffing needs.

 3. CHG Healthcare